 - Smorgasburg happens every Friday from 11am – 7pm outside the Oculus at World Trade Center.
 Smorgasburg is an open-air market with a ton of different food vendors.
 Unfortunately, we weren’t able to experience it.

 - Brookfield Place may be a mall, but it’s also a great place for dining.
 Take the escalator upstairs to Hudson Eats, a food hall with options from many chef-driven eateries.
-We enjoyed lunch there – I had tacos, Emerson had sushi, my husband found a vegan bowl and had an amazing view of the waterfront from our table.
+We enjoyed lunch there – I had tacos, our kid had sushi, my husband found a vegan bowl and had an amazing view of the waterfront from our table.
 Downstairs is Le District, a place like Eataly where you could get lost for hours wandering the aisles, shopping for snacks and special somethings.
 Within Le District are several places to actually sit down and eat – Beaubourg Brasserie is their proper restaurant, while you can also visit Café District for coffee and pastries, Market District for wine with cheese and charcuterie, and The Garden District for a salad bar.

 For all the times I’ve been to New York, I never before explored Lower Manhattan.
 I am so glad we did.
 New York City is seen in a certain way on TV and in movies, but it’s such a large city with so many different aspects to it.
 It feels worlds away, but is a quick subway ride to Midtown.
 We’re so glad we decided to stay here and can’t wait for our next visit to the Big Apple.

 Our vacation centered around the last week up north; we knew we wanted to visit New York City and I just used a map to plot out the rest.
 I was psyched to see that Boston was a comfortable day's drive from New York, and a comfortable drive to our final destination.
-I hadn't been to Boston since college and Karl hadn't been since 2001.
-Emerson had learned so much American history in 4th grade it seemed like it made sense to visit both Philly and Boston on this trip and have her see things she only read about the year prior.
+I hadn't been to Boston since college and my husband hadn't been since 2001.
+Our daughter had learned so much American history in 4th grade it seemed like it made sense to visit both Philly and Boston on this trip and have her see things she only read about the year prior.

 Okay, total transparency here.
 When planning our Boston part of the trip, I was extremely busy and distracted.
 I had several browser tabs open to find the best rate with good reviews, near good places.
 TripAdvisor, Google, blogs, and more.
 I thought I found an INCREDIBLE deal on a hotel room.
 Decent reviews, great price, even had a POOL!
 I booked it.
 I didn’t realize until we were eating our last breakfast in New York and I was pulling up Waze to see the trip to Boston that I booked a hotel room… that wasn’t in Boston.
 My breakfast at George’s was salty enough, it didn’t need my tears falling in it.
-Karl said no worries, we’ll make the best of it.
+My husband said no worries, we’ll make the best of it.
 And you know what?
 If I could do it again I would.
 It was one of the best accidental decisions I've made.

 Staying at the Hotel Indigo Boston – Newton Riverside